solodev/blog-module/README.md

 ## Step 1: Add the Form
  - blog-form.tpl

-Create a calendar for Alerts and upload the following form
+Create a calendar for the Blog and upload the following form

 ```
 <script>